Original Post — Direct link

 Yes!
 Our current focus is designing fair, balanced, and interesting units for the versus modes.
 But along the way, we’ll certainly have wacky ideas that end up on the cutting room floor, which will end up in our PvE modes.
 This doesn’t apply to just units, but also for potential abilities as well, for example, how the Adept has slightly different abilities across all the various modes of SC2.
 For a new RTS that has multiple modes, I think the process you’re describing often comes organically.

-almost 2 years ago - /u/Frost_monk - Direct link
+over 2 years ago - /u/Frost_monk - Direct link

 Originally posted by Blastuch_v2